 The SAO web site includes the following features designed to improve accessibility for users with disabilities:

-- We test major redesigns with a number of browsers, screen readers, accessibility and HTML validators, and other web tools.
-The results of such reviews are incorporated into improvements for the website.
+- We test major redesigns with a number of browsers, screen readers, accessibility and HTML validators,

-The State Auditor's Office welcomes comments on how to improve the site's accessibility for users with disabilities.
-If you use assistive technology, and the format of any material on our web sites interferes with your ability to access the information, please use the following points of contact for assistance.
+The State Auditor's Office welcomes comments on how to improve our site's accessibility for users with disabilities.
+If you use assistive technology, and the format of any material on our Web sites interferes with your ability to access the information, please use the following points of contact for assistance.
 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which you would like to receive the material, the web address of the requested material, and your contact information.

 E-mail Address: firstname.lastname@example.org